peter-evans/postman-pre-request/README.md

 It generates HTTP request headers for HMAC authentication with [Kong](https://getkong.org/).
 More specifically, Kong's [HMAC Authentication Plugin](https://getkong.org/plugins/hmac-authentication/).

+The script could easily be modified for use with custom HMAC authentication schemes.

 ## Usage

 1. Copy the contents of [postman-pre-request-script.js](postman-pre-request-script.js) into the "Pre-request Script" tab in Postman.